Nadiya Bychkova: Series 22 (2024): with celebrity partner Tom Dean

+Series 23 (2025): with celebrity partner Chris Robshaw

 Strictly Come Dancing Christmas Special

 She danced with Larry Lamb for the 2022 Strictly Come Dancing Christmas Special.
+She danced with Dan Snow for the 2023 Strictly Come Dancing Christmas Special.
+She danced with Billy Monger for the 2024 Strictly Come Dancing Christmas Special.

 Personal life

 In 2013, Bychkova married Russian dancer Sergey Konovaltsev; the marriage lasted two years.
-Bychkova was engaged to Slovenian footballer Matija Skarabot, with whom she has a daughter called Mila.
+Bychkova was later engaged to Slovenian footballer Matija Skarabot, with whom she has a daughter named Mila.

 In April 2015, Bychkova featured in the Ukrainian edition of Playboy magazine; she was also on the cover of FHM in March 2012.

-In an appearance on Saturday Mash Up in January 2022, Bychkova was gunged, after receiving 63% of a viewer vote against Dan Walker and Kai Widdrington.
-Nadiya was ‘Super Slimed’ with 20 buckets of gunge.
-Also in January 2022, she announced that her and Matija were no longer a couple and have been living apart for a while.
-In June 2022 she confirmed she is in a relationship with Strictly co-star Kai Widdrington.
+In an appearance on Saturday Mash-Up! in January 2022, Bychkova was 'Super Slimed' with 20 buckets of gunge, after receiving 63% of a viewer vote against Dan Walker and Kai Widdrington.
+Also in January 2022, she announced that she and Matija were no longer a couple and had been living apart for a while.
+In June 2022, she confirmed she was in a relationship with Strictly co-star Kai Widdrington, although they are reportedly no longer together as of July 2024.

 Dance tours

-In November 2022, Bychkova and Kai Widdrington announced they were to appear at "Dancing With The Stars Weekends" 2023.
+In September 2024, Bychkova and Kai Widdrington announced they were to appear at "Dancing With The Stars Weekends" 2025.